FCP-INDI/fcp-indi.github.io/docs/_sources/user/reho.rst

 .. versionadded:: 1.8.7

 C-PAC now offers the computation of surface-based ReHo.
-This can be configured in under surface_analysis in the pipeline file.
+This can be configured under surface_analysis in the pipeline file.

 .. literalinclude:: /references/default_pipeline.yml
    :language: YAML